Chapter in this post:

 The flickering of the tea lights can also be seen well in this GIF.
 Unfortunately, the number of colors in this image format is very limited, so color borders can be seen here.
 The type of candle flickering can still be seen quite well.

 The light is pleasantly warm.
-From my point of view, it is significantly more yellow than the usual "warm white", but that is also closer to a candle flame.
+From my point of view, it's significantly more yellow than a standard "warm white", but that's also closer to a candle flame.
 As mentioned, the candles flicker quite pleasantly.
-I once recorded that in a small GIF that I am including here.
-The flickering does not show any pattern - just like it is the case with real candles.
-In my GIF, however, the same 2-3 seconds of a film always run, so that of course something is repeated here.
+I recorded that in a small GIF, which I embed here.
+You can't see any pattern from the flickering - just like it is the case with real candles.
+In my GIF, however, the same 2-3 seconds of a film always run, so that something is obviously repeated here.

 When the fully charged LED tea lights have shone for over 10 hours, the light gradually gets darker.
 But even after 16 hours the candle is still about half as bright as when fully charged.
 From my point of view, there is relatively little to complain about when it comes to the burn time.